Neverlastinger/jssg/README.md

-jssg
+#Milestone JavaScript Study Group.
 ====

-Milestone JavaScript Study Group
+You can find all resources and projects within this GitHub repository.
+It is publicly available.